NCERT Solutions for Class 8 Science Chapter 4 - Electricity: Magnetic and Heating Effects

 (i) Draw the arrow following from the positive terminal of the cell, into one end of the coil, through the coil (from A to B or B to A, as per connection), and back to the negative terminal of the cell.

 (ii) A coil develops a magnetic field around it when an electric current is passed through it.
-This field interacts with the needle on the magnetic compass causing it to deflect away from the North-South direction, establishing that an electric current creates a magnetic effect around it.
+This field interacts with the needle on the magnetic compass, causing it to deflect away from the North-South direction, establishing that an electric current creates a magnetic effect around it.

 (iii) If the battery terminals are reversed, the direction of current in the coil reverses.
 This means the polarity of the electromagnet flips—the magnetic field's direction changes, so the compass needle will be deflected in the opposite direction compared to before.

 Q8.
-Suppose Sumana forgets to move the switch of her lifting electromagnet model to OFF position (in introduction story).
+Suppose Sumana forgets to move the switch of her lifting electromagnet model to the OFF position (in the introduction story).
 After some time, the iron nail no longer picks up the iron paper clips, but the wire wrapped around the iron nail is still warm.
 Why did the lifting electromagnet stop lifting the clips?
 Give possible reasons.

 Answer: